dyng/ctrlsf.vim/README.md

 ## Use Your Own Map

-Besides the commands, there are also some maps for accessing CtrlSF.
+Besides the commands, there are also some useful maps.

-- `<Plug>CtrlSFPrompt`    - Command `:CtrlSF `.
+- `<Plug>CtrlSFPrompt`

+    Input `:CtrlSF ` in command line for you, just a handy alias.

+- `<Plug>CtrlSFVwordPath`

-- `<Plug>CtrlSFVwordPath` - Command `:CtrlSF foo `, where `foo` is the current visual selected word.
+    Input `:CtrlSF foo ` in command line where `foo` is the current visual selected word, waiting for further input.

+- `<Plug>CtrlSFVwordExec`

-- `<Plug>CtrlSFVwordExec` - similar to above, but execute it for you.
+    Similar to above, but execute it for you.

+- `<Plug>CtrlSFCwordPath`

-- `<Plug>CtrlSFCwordPath` - Command `:CtrlSF foo `, where `foo` is the word under cursor.
+    Input `:CtrlSF foo ` in command line where `foo` is the word under cursor.

-- `<Plug>CtrlSFCwordExec` - similar to above, but execute it for you.
+- `<Plug>CtrlSFPwordPath`

-- `<Plug>CtrlSFPwordPath` - Command `:CtrlSF foo `, where `foo` is the last search pattern of vim.
+    Input `:CtrlSF foo ` in command line where `foo` is the last search pattern of vim.

-- `<Plug>CtrlSFPwordExec` - similar to above, but execute it for you.
+For a detail list of all maps, please refer to the document file.

-I strongly recommend you should do some maps for a nicer user experience, because 8 keystrokes(`:CtrlSF `) for every single search is really a boring even pain experience.
+I strongly recommend you should do some maps for a nicer user experience, because 8 keystrokes for every single search are really boring even pain experience.
 Another reason is that **one of the most useful feature 'Search Current Visual Selection' can be accessed by map only.**

 Example: